opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 If you want to use the `ctx.results` variable in a message, use `{% raw %}{{ctx.results.0}}{% endraw %}` rather than `{% raw %}{{ctx.results[0]}}{% endraw %}`.
 This difference is due to how Mustache handles bracket notation.
 {: .note }

+### Questions about destinations

+Q: What plugins do I need installed besides Alerting?

+A: To continue using the notification action in the Alerting plugin, you need to install the backend plugins `notifications-core` and `notifications`.
+You can also install the Notifications Dashboards plugin to manage Notification channels via OpenSearch Dasboards.

+Q: Can I still create destinations?
+A: No, destinations have been deprecated and can no longer be created/edited.

+Q: Will I need to move my destinations to the Notifications plugin?
+A: No. To upgrade users, a background process will automatically move destinations to notification channels.
+These channels will have the same ID as the destinations, and monitor execution will choose the correct ID, so you don't have to make any changes to the monitor's definition.
+The migrated destinations will be deleted.

+Q: What happens if any destinations fail to migrate?
+A: If a destination failed to migrate, the monitor will continue using it until the monitor is migrated to a notification channel.
+You don't need to do anything in this case.

+Q: Do I need to install the Notifications plugins if monitors can still use destinations?
+A: Yes.
+The fallback on destination is to prevent failures in sending messages if migration fails; however, the Notification plugin is what actually sends the message.
+Not having the Notification plugin installed will lead to the action failing.

 ---